t11230/airhornbot/README.md

 ## Thanks
 Thanks to the awesome (one might describe them as smart... loyal... appreciative...) [iopred](https://github.com/iopred) and [bwmarrin](https://github.com/bwmarrin/discordgo) for helping code review the initial release.

-## Sounds added to this fork
-WIP: Overwatch ultimate sounds (currently missing a few of them)